-24. Transport data is being collected by HCPCS code on Schedule 2.
-How should data be reported when the ambulance company records do not provide the needed detail?
+23. Transport data is being collected by HCPCS code on Schedule 2.
+How should transport units be reported when the ambulance company records do not provide the needed detail?

 For transports that cannot be identified by HCPCS code, the provider should identify the transport as either emergency or non-emergency.
-Emergency transport data should be reported in a selected transport line within the "Ground Emergency Ambulance Services" section.
+The emergency transport units should be reported in a selected transport line within Lines 1 through 5.

-25. How should collections data be reported on Schedule 2, when the ambulance company records do not provide the needed detail?
+24. How should collections data be reported on Schedule 2, when the ambulance company records do not provide the needed detail?

+Instructions for Schedule 2 include options for alternative reporting for collections.
 If ancillary services, including mileage, cannot be separated from the transport code, the provider should report the ancillary collections with the related transport code.
-If transport collections for the period cannot be separated by procedure code, enter the total of emergency transport collections on the survey.
-If the provider's records do not support data requested in Column 2, Column 3 Gross Charges must be completed.
+If transport collections for the period cannot be separated by procedure code, enter the total of emergency transport collections in Column 2, Line 10.
+If the provider's records do not support data requested in Column 2, complete Column 3 to report Gross Charges and complete Line 12.

-26. The Provider Financial Survey requests rates from the top three to five commercial payers.
+25. The Provider Financial Survey requests rates from the top three to five commercial payers.
 What if I have less than 5 commercial payers?

 The top three to five payers should be identified based on payments received during the survey period.
 If the provider does not have a minimum of three payers during the survey period, the provider may extend the survey period to six months after the survey period.
-If the provider still does not have at least three payers for a listed procedure code, an explanation should be included in the box at the bottom of Schedule 3 of the Financial Survey.
+If the provider still does not have at least three payers for a listed procedure code, commercial rate entries are not required, but an explanation should be included in the box at the bottom of Schedule 3 of the Financial Survey.

-27. Should the commercial payment amount represent the allowed amount or the amount paid after the patient's responsibility?
+26. Should the commercial payment amount represent the allowed amount or the amount paid after the patient's responsibility?